 On display through November in the new Waterfront Park area, Mirror Mirror is a site-specific sound-responsive temporary public art installation from SOFTlab, a New York-based design studio led by artist and architect Michael Szivos.
 Mirror Mirror is an interactive piece that responds to sound with light.
 The artwork draws inspiration from the prismatic lens used at Alexandria’s historic Jones Point Lighthouse—the Fresnel lens, considered the most advanced lens technology of the 1800s.
 Two original Fresnel lenses can be viewed at Alexandria’s History Museum at The Lyceum.
 Mirror Mirror is the first in an annual series of temporary public art installations in Waterfront Park.
 Dance and music performances inspired by the installation will join the new Portside in Old Town programming, a series of free-to-the-public waterfront happenings.

 Tall Ship Arrives

 A new maritime history experience is coming to the Old Town Alexandria waterfront in 2019.
-The tall ship Providence arrives this summer and will open fall 2019 as a permanent attraction that will offer public tours, chartered cruises, educational programs, and beer cruises presented in partnership with Alexandria’s own Port City Brewing Company.
+The tall ship Providence arrives this summer and will open fall 2019 as a permanent attraction offering public tours, chartered cruises, educational programs and local craft beer cruises.
 This celebrity tall ship, which has appeared in the international blockbuster Pirates of the Caribbean, is a full-scale replica of one of the U.S. Continental Navy’s first warships, built in 1768, which was captained by John Paul Jones, the father of the U.S. Navy, under the leadership of General George Washington.